ntrezowan/the-plain/_posts/2016-12-28-installing-ssl-for-apache-tomcat-server.md

 Tomcat keystore location: `C:\Program Files\Apache Tomcat\conf\SSL\`

-### A. Creating new keystore to install a new certificate
+### A. Create new keystore to install a new certificate

 1. Open Command Prompt as Administrator and create new keystore (SHA-2) in the Tomcat keystore folder;
 ```